hgamboa/nova-adv-inst/LR2-vis-server.md

-# Remote Lab 2 - Setting up a vizualization server
+# Remote Lab 2 - Setting up a vizualization server in a VM

 ## Requirements

+In your VM created in LR1:

 * Install bokeh via pip or via the full anaconda distribution
 * Install nova instrumentation